How To Copyright A Book: A Definitive Guide

 The Bottom Line

-Now that you know a bit more about copyright, it’s up to you to take whichever steps you deem necessary to protect your work.
+Now that you're armed with a little bit of knowledge, it’s up to you to take whichever steps you deem necessary to protect your work.

 Writers Beware, which is sponsored by the SFWA, is always a dependable place to get contract advice.
 We especially are fans of their Basic Copyright page and this blog post.
 And for more information on photography usage and whether or not you should register the copyright for a book cover, check out this post over on Book Design House and this post on CreativIndie.